MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

 ## Summary
 We've seen how one might go about implementing generic math in their code.
-This matrix is not complete but I intend to finish it one day.
+This matrix is not complete but quite soon I intend to finish it.
 It will be distributed via nuget like [my other packages](https://www.nuget.org/profiles/MichalBrylka)

 ## Bonus - physics
 This should be treated as a work-in-progress but have a look at my initial proposal on how units can now be defined in C#: [Generic Units](https://gist.github.com/MichalBrylka/c614f567c483bc3a4e4ba5df11007366)